nishantp22/gymkhana-elections-dapp/README.md

 - After successfully registering as a voter, users can proceed to cast their votes.
 - Users need to enter the index numbers of their preferred candidates (first, second, and third choices) in the input fields provided.
+- The first, second and third preferences are awarded with 5,3 and 1 points respectively.
 - Upon clicking the "Cast Vote" button, the user's preferences will be recorded, and their vote will be added to the respective candidates.

 ### 2.3.
 View Current Standings